denglerchr/Mosquitto.jl/README.md

 ### Running the loop continuously
 The network loop needs to be called continuously in order to send receive messages.
 The simplest way to do this is to call the *loop(client)* function regularly.
 Alternatively, the mosquitto library provides a *loop_forever(client)* function that is wrapped as well.
-This needs to be executed in a separate thread, as the function is blocking.
+This background task will run until *disconnect(client)* is called and then return.
+As such, the message and connect events should be handled in an @async task.
 For an example usage, see [examples/07_loop_forever.jl](examples/07_loop_forever.jl).

 ### Authentication
 You find examples in the example folder for how to use TLS connections and user/password authetication.
 Currently bad credentials do not lead to any error or warning, your messages will just not be sent and you will not receive any messages.